The partnership programmes KVP + BBP

 • Assistance for demand analyses, curricula, teaching and examination material etc.

 The BBP Programme was jointly developed by sequa and the BMZ in 2010.
-More than 40 German partners have participated in more than 60 BBP projects ever since.
+Since then, more than 110 BBP projects have been implemented in 45 developing, emerging markets and transition countries.
+More than 30 German partners have participated in the projects together with more than 180 local partners.

 Process und implementation